cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - f: Shallue-van de Woestijne method, {{svdw}}
 - Z: 1
-- E' is not defined for this suite
+- E' is not required for this suite
-- iso\_map is not defined for this suite
+- iso\_map is not required for this suite

 secp256k1-XMD:SHA.256-SSWU-NU- is identical to secp256k1-XMD:SHA.256-SSWU-RO-,
 except that the encoding type is encode\_to\_curve ({{roadmap}}).